From rotaries to ride-ons, all grass cutting options explored

 Corded electric lawnmower accessories

 Even with the longest cable, you may still want more length in order to move without restrictions.
 An external extension lead will give you a bit more room to manoeuvre.
-And a residual current device (RCD) is essential when using electricity outside – it immediately turns it off in case of faults, or if you run over the cable when mowing your lawn.
+And a residual current device (RCD) is a safety must-have when using electricity outside.
+It immediately turns it off in case of faults, or if you run over the cable when mowing your lawn.

 Cordless electric lawnmower accessories